gorb314/pylite/README.md

 The code follows a very simple yacc/flex-like lexing format, where tokens are defined using regexes.

-Lexing "states" are supported, so that mulit-line regexes can be performed.
+Lexing "states" are supported, so that multi-line regexes can be performed.

 Output is simply &lt;span&gt;'ed as classes, letting the style.css